agracio/mochawesome-converter/README.md

 ### List of supported features:

-- Simple, clean, and modern design - HTML view
+- Simple, clean, and modern design
-- Per suite charts (via ChartJS) - HTML view
+- Per suite charts (via ChartJS)
-- Stack trace for failed tests - JSON and HTML
+- Stack trace for failed tests
-- Support for displaying context information - JSON and HTML
+- Support for displaying context information
-- Filters to display only the tests you want - HTML view
+- Filters to display only the tests you want
-- Responsive and mobile-friendly - HTML view
+- Responsive and mobile-friendly
 - Offline viewing

 ### Features not supported by converter